 So if you expect your income tax rate to decrease in retirement, choose the traditional 401K.
 If you expect taxes to increase during retirement, choose the Roth 401K.
 If you are not comfortable guessing what your tax rates will be at that time, then split your contributions evenly between the two options.

 Remember, no matter what you’ve planned for retirement, it pays to know where your credit score stands and how everyday habits are affecting your credit.
-You can check your scores, updated monthly, for free on Credit.com.
+You can check your scores, updated every 14 days, for free on Credit.com.